 To make an appointment with the Legal Assistance Office, call (334) 255-3482.

-- Next of Kin of Servicemembers who died on active status are eligible for probate assistance
+- Next of kin of Servicemembers who died on active status are eligible for probate assistance; and

-- Parent or Guardians acting behalf of a minor (minor must have Military ID Card)
+- Parents or guardians acting on behalf of a minor (minor must have military ID card)